wiliamsouza/hystrix-py/README.md

 Development and test dependencies
 ---------------------------------

-`setup.py` will handle dependencies, but you can install it using:
+`setup.py` will handle test dependencies, to install development use:

 ```
-pip install -e .[dev,test]
+pip install -e .[dev]
 ```